Top Men’s Snowboards for 23/24

 Jones Mountain Twin (All-Mountain)

-Jones describes its Mountain Twin as freestyle meets freeride.
+The Jones Mountain Twin all-mountain snowboard is where freestyle meets freeride.
 It’s a playful ripper for the park, yet a do-everything board for taking things outside the park.
-The Jones Mountain Twin CamRock profile and mid-stiff flex make it perfect for park features, while it’s easy to turn and maneuver in tight terrain.
+A CamRock profile and mid-stiff flex make it perfect for park features, while it’s easy to turn and maneuver in tight terrain.
 Completing the package are freestyle and freeriding inserts to change up your stance as conditions vary.
-As Jones writes on its website, “It’s built to shred the whole mountain like it’s an endless skatepark without sacrificing float in pow or stability for bombing lines.”
-For one board that can do it all, the Jones Mountain Twin is hard to beat.
+As Jones writes on its website, “It’s built to shred the whole mountain like it’s an endless skatepark without sacrificing float in pow.”
+For an all-mountain snowboard that can do it all, and not break the bank, the Jones Mountain Twin is hard to beat.

 Capita Mega Merc (All-Mountain)

-“Behold!” declares Capita.
-“The consummate anytime, any-place, all-terrain, snow-slaying device: The MEGA MERC.”
-The Mega Merc is a top-of-the-line all-mountain snowboard.
-The Capita Mega Merc snowboard has a mid-level flex that handles well at high speeds, while still being playful enough for bouncing off jibs and side hits.
-It has positive camber underfoot for responsive carving, with reverse camber at the tip and tail for surfing through powder.
-For the insatiable rider who loves tearing up any terrain, the Mega Merc is the machine for you.
+“Behold,” declares Capita, “The consummate anytime, any-place, all-terrain, snow-slaying device: The Mega Merc.”
+The Mega Merc is a top-of-the-line all-mountain snowboard that can rip through everything.
+Its mid-level flex handles well at high speeds, while still being playful enough for bouncing off jibs and side hits.
+Capita’s Mega Merc has a positive camber underfoot for responsive carving, with a reverse camber at the tip and tail for surfing through powder.
+For the insatiable rider who loves tearing up any terrain, the Capita Mega Merc is the machine for you.

 MSRP: $600